utexas-bwi/bwi-docker/README.md

 This package enables the BWI code stack on machines running Ubuntu 20.04.03 LTS+.
-It creates a Docker image and container that can control a V4 BWIbot.
+It creates a Docker image and container that can control a BWIbot V2 or V4.

 ### Table of Contents